qheilmann/CommandAPI-docs/docs/en/test/utils.md

 ### Suggestion tooltips

-If the suggestions you want to check include [tooltips](../create-commands/arguments/suggestions/tooltips), you may use these 5 methods:
+If the suggestions you want to check include [tooltips](../create-commands/arguments/suggestions/tooltips), you may use these five methods:

 ```java
 Suggestion makeTooltip(String text, String tooltip);